Understanding

 -

-Fight and Flight (when we are activated by a perceived thread, and will run away (flight) or mobilise ourselves to turn towards and face down the threat (fight)
+Fight and Flight (when we are activated by a perceived threat, and will run away (flight) or mobilise ourselves to turn towards and face down the threat (fight)

 -